Welcome to Kindness is Magic Inc!

 Lunch Shaming – the act of holding children accountable for unpaid school lunch debt by discarding their full lunch tray, placing a stamp on their hand that reads “I need lunch money,” or substituting a warm meal with a cold cheese sandwich alternative.
 Unfortunately, these shaming techniques have been widespread in school districts across the United States for years.
 In 2017, The New York Times published a startling exposé on the practice (Shaming Children So Parents Will Pay the School Lunch Bill) — opening many parents’ eyes to this ongoing problem.
 Too frequently, heartbreaking stories emerge: children choosing to go hungry rather than face public embarrassment in the cafeteria, children being singled out in their classrooms by cafeteria staff who are distributing debt notices, children barred from school activities until their parents can afford to pay an unpaid lunch bill.

-Schools are the foundation of our community.
-Our children spend the majority of their young lives in school.
-For many, it is their first encounter with socialization.
-It is where they learn how to interact with their peers.
-It is where they are introduced to the wonders of the vast world around them.
-It is where they develop the ability to think independently.
-It is where they can discover the humanity and compassion that lives inside them.
+Schools are the foundation of our community, and our children spend the majority of their young lives there.
+For many children, school environments are their first encounter with socialization.
+It is where they learn how to interact with their peers and are introduced to the wonders of the vast world around them.
+It is also where they develop the ability to think independently and where they can discover the humanity and compassion that lives inside them.
 We have to question the values we instill in the heart’s of our children when we place adult responsibilities on their shoulders.
 At Kindness is Magic Inc. we believe every child–regardless of family background or economic status–should have access to a warm, nutritious meal during the school day.
-We are committed to taking action to raise necessary funds to pay off student debt in our community.
+We are committed to taking action to raise necessary funds to pay off student lunch debt in our community.